LwsChlds/Crowd-Detection/src/README.md

 And the 540x960 model produces: ![](heatmap.png)

 The larger model is noticeably more accurate at detections, especially at the area with a dense group.
 However, it is four times the size, so it takes longer to process per image.
-Additionally, it requires a large GPU memory to convert the larger model, and most computers will crash.
+Additionally, it requires a large GPU memory to convert the larger model.